Difficult to determine the total explosion radius of an internet bug: Google - ExBulletin

 Difficult to determine the total explosion radius of an internet bug: Google

-Google accounts for more than 8% of Maven Central repositories (most important Java package repositories) as the world is scrambling to fill in serious security bugs that can upset millions of people on the Internet.
-It states that over 35,000 Java packages have been affected.
-Due to a recently published vulnerability, fallout is widespread throughout the software industry.
+New Delhi: Google is scrambling to fill in serious security bugs that can upset millions of people on the Internet, so Google has over 35,000 Java packages, the Maven Central repository (the most important Java package).
+It is said that it is equivalent to 8% or more of the repository).
+Affected by recently released vulnerabilities, fallout is widespread throughout the software industry.

 Cybercriminals have made thousands of attempts to exploit a second vulnerability related to the Java logging system called “Apachelog4j2”.